-Important Safety Considerations
+Warning Important Safety Considerations

 - Never operate the machine with other people present, as it is possible for debris to be thrown from the saw blades in all directions. - Always ensure all cab safety guards are in place and all tractor windows are closed.
 Never allow an inexperienced person to operate the machine without supervision. - Never allow children to play on or around the machine at any time. - Never attempt any maintenance or adjustment without first disengaging the PTO/ hydraulic pump, lowering the head to the ground, stopping the tractor engine and applying the tractor's parking brakes.
-Before leaving the cab remove the ignition key, never stop the engine with the PTO engaged - Before leaving the tractor cab always ensure that the saw head is firmly on the ground, no weight is on the tractors hydraulics and blades have stopped spinning. - Always check that all guards are properly fitted, check there are no damaged or loose parts. - Always operate the blades at a speed between 3000 3200 r.p.m. - Maximum oil pressure of 250 bar in the hydraulic hoses. - Never transport without the blade protection guards mounted. - Always inspect work area for wire, steel posts, large stones and other dangerous materials.
-If such items are found, remove them. - Never attempt to use the machine for any purpose other than that it was designed for. - Ensure that all warning labels are always visible and that they are not damaged, defaced or missing. - PTO speed 540 r.p.m. - MICRON ABSOLUTE FILTER: Before fitting Quad saw to machine, remove existing fitter element and replace with above fitter element (o.
-3900068A).
+Before leaving the cab remove the ignition key, never stop the engine with the PTO engaged. - Before leaving the tractor cab always ensure that the saw head is firmly on the ground no weight is on the tractors hydraulics and blades have stopped spinning. - Always check that all guards are properly fitted, check there are no damaged or loose parts. - Always operate the blades at a speed between 3000 3200 R.P.M. - Maximum oil pressure of 250 bars in the hydraulic hoses. - Never transport without the blade protection guards mounted. - Always inspect work area for wire, steel posts, large stones and other dangerous materials.
+If such items are found remove them. - Never attempt to use the machine for any purpose other than that it was designed for. - Ensure that all warning labels are always visible and that they are not damaged, defaced or missing. - P.T.O. speed 540 R.P.M.